cloudbees-days/cloudbees-field-workshops/labs/cloudbees-feature-flags/content/getting-started/setup.md

 ### Environment Variable

-The CloudBees CI Pipeline, that will automatically build and deploy our `mircroblog-frontend` applications, uses a different CloudBees Feature Flags environment key depending on which branch is deployed.
+The CloudBees CI Pipeline, that will automatically build and deploy your `mircroblog-frontend` application, uses a different CloudBees Feature Flags environment key depending on which branch is deployed.
 Later in the workshop, we'll learn how these separate environment keys can be leveraged to apply the multi-environment view of the CloudBees Feature Flags dashboard.
 This will allow a flag to have a particular *Production* configuration, while using a completely different ruleset for the code connected to the *Development* environment.

 1. Switch tabs to your Github organization created for the workshop and navigate to your copy of the `microblog-frontend` repository.
 2. Change the branch from `main` to `development`.
-All work until some components of Lab 5 will take place on the `development` branch.
+All work, until some components of Lab 5, will take place on the `development` branch.
 After changing branches, click on the `.env.production` file.
-3. Click the pencil icon to edit the file.
+3. Click the pencil icon to edit the file - again, making sure you are on the `development` branch.
 ![GitHub edit file](images/pencilEdit.png?width=50pc)
 1. Switch back to your CloudBees Feature Flags tab with the dashboard in view.
 Copy the `<ROLLOUT_ENV_KEY>` associated with the _Production_ environment.
 Navigate back to the Github tab with the `.env.production` file being edited.
 2. Replace `YOUR_PRODUCTION_KEY_HERE` on **Line 1** by pasting your unique Production `<ROLLOUT_ENV_KEY>`.